gwenaellegustin/645-11-Fitness-check/user_guide.md

 ![new form page](attachments/img/newForm.png)

 ## History
-When a form is completed, or via `/history`, the page shows all the answers of a selected form.
+When a form is completed, or via `/history`, the page shows all the completed answers of a selected form.
-There is in addition the chart that shows graphically the results in each category.
+There is in addition the chart that shows graphically the result of each category.

 The original chart has been slightly modified in order to have a "bigger is better" chart.
-Originally there were two categories which were inverted.
+Originally, there were two categories which were inverted.
 We also changed the names to match this difference.

 ![](attachments/img/History.png)